Learning GUI Grounding with Spatial Reasoning from Visual Feedback: Experiments

 \subsection{Main Experimental Results}

-\paragraph{Grounding Evaluation} \cref{tab:ScreenSpot-v2} and \cref{tab:ScreenSpot-Pro} show the evaluation results on the ScreenSpot-v2 and ScreenSpot-Pro benchmarks, respectively.
-Our method \MethodName achieves $93.9\%$ accuracy on ScreenSpot-v2 and $56.5\%$ accuracy on ScreenSpot-Pro, outperforming a set of strong baseline models.
-In the more challenging benchmark ScreenSpot-Pro, which evaluates on GUI images with high resolution and complex layouts, \MethodName outperforms the previous leading model GTA1~\citep{GTA1} by $6.4\%$.
-These results demonstrate the effectiveness of \MethodName in improving GUI grounding accuracy.
-A qualitative case analysis is provided in \cref{sec:case_study}. \paragraph{Ablation Studies}
+\paragraph{Grounding Evaluation} \cref{tab:ScreenSpot-Pro}, \cref{tab:ui-vision-osworld-g}, and \cref{tab:ScreenSpot-v2} show the evaluation results on ScreenSpot-Pro, OSWorld-G, UI-Vision, and ScreenSpot-v2. \MethodName, based on UI-TARS-1.5-7B, obtains the best results in 3 out of 4 of the grounding benchmarks compared to other methods, except for OSWorld-G, with a small gap of 2 compared to GTA1; however, we show that \MethodName outperforms GTA1 on OSWorld in the later analysis.
+In the more challenging benchmark ScreenSpot-Pro, which contains GUI images with high resolution and complex layouts, \MethodName outperforms the previous leading model GTA1~\citep{GTA1} by $8.1\%$. \MethodName uses the same training setting as GTA1, so these results demonstrate the effectiveness of learning GUI grounding by moving a cursor.
+Moreover, we find \MethodName achieves significantly better accuracy on the tasks that require understanding and inferring spatial relationships: the "Spatial" category in UI-Vision and the "Manipulation" category in OSWorld-G. This indicates that \MethodName obtains better spatial reasoning capability by learning with spatial reasoning from visual feedback.
+A qualitative case analysis is provided in \cref{sec:case_study}.

+\textbf{Online Agentic Evaluation \ } We conduct the online evaluation using OSWorld~\citep{OS-World}.
+In the agentic setting, a planner model is applied to predict actions and call the grounding model to obtain the precise positions to take these actions.
+To compare the grounding models fairly, we use the same o3-based planning strategy~\citep{openai-o3} used by GTA1-7B~\citep{GTA1}.
+The results shown in the \cref{tab:OSWorld} indicate that GUI-Cursor significantly improves agent performance.
+Using fewer action steps, GUI-Cursor-7B (57.1\% at 50 steps) outperforms GTA1-7B (53.1\% at 100 steps), and also outperforms the larger model GTA1-32B (55.4\% at 100 steps).
+These results demonstrate that \MethodName can handle more realistic and diverse grounding tasks in agentic scenarios.